-Reporting - Any employee injured on the job will report the injury immediately to his/her supervisor, regardless of whether the injury is minor or of no apparent significance.
+Reporting - Any employee injured on the job will report the injury immediately to his/her supervisor, regardless of whether the injury is minor or of no apparent significance then supervisor or employee should call the Church Mutual Nurse Hotline at (844) 322-4662.

 Employers First Report of Injury or Disease - The supervisor will promptly complete the "Employee" section and the "Injury Information" section of the Employers First Report of Injury or Disease Report.
-This report should be delivered to the Human Resources who will finish completing the report and will then file the report with the Workers Compensation insurance carrier.
+This report should be delivered to Human Resources who will finish completing the report and will then file the report with the Workers Compensation insurance carrier.